Mount & Blade II: Bannerlord: Downloadable content

-War Sails is a singleplayer-only DLC currently in development, announced on March 20, 2025 and was expected for release on June 17, 2025, however it was delayed to "Early Fall, 2025".
-A gameplay trailer was released in late October 2025 and the release date confirmed for November 26th, 2025.
-This DLC is slated to add naval combat, a new Viking-based faction called the Nords, sea travel, stealth mechanics (as a free update to coincide with the release) and expand the map.
+On March 20, 2025, TaleWorlds announced War Sails, a downloadable content (DLC) expansion with a focus on naval warfare, a new Viking-inspired faction, and an expanded map.
+Initially expected to be released on June 17, 2025, it was delayed to allow for additional time for polishing and technical development.
+A gameplay trailer was released in late October 2025, confirming a new release date of November 26, 2025.

+With the release of War Sails, the base game received a free update, which includes revamped enemy and party AI, new random events, and a reworked system for alliance and trade agreements.

 Reception

-On its early access release, Bannerlord became the largest launch of the year to that point on Steam, achieving more than 170,000 concurrent players.
-Whilst still in early access, Chris Bratt, writing for Eurogamer, gave the game a largely positive review in an article entitled "Bannerlord is janky as hell, but I absolutely love it".
-He writes that "Bannerlord may not be finished and I suspect it won't be finished for a long time to come.
+At the time of its early access release, Bannerlord became the largest launch of the year on Steam, achieving more than 170,000 concurrent players.
+Chris Bratt, writing for Eurogamer, gave the game's early access a largely positive review in an article entitled "Bannerlord is janky as hell, but I absolutely love it".
+He wrote: "Bannerlord may not be finished and I suspect it won't be finished for a long time to come.
 It can be repetitive and unfair, many of its systems aren't up to scratch just yet and it's not uncommon to see the game crash or for you to run into some bizarre bug along the way.
 But at the same time, despite all of that, it is so much bloody fun."
-Fraser Brown for PC Gamer shares similar sentiments in an article subheaded "It's not finished, it's still janky, but it's brilliant all the same."
+Fraser Brown for PC Gamer shared similar sentiments in an article subheaded "It's not finished, it's still janky, but it's brilliant all the same."

-In a review for Kotaku, Ethan Gach echoes the incomplete, yet enjoyable gameplay.
-He writes: "The action is clunky, the world is ugly ... and since it's an early access game, it's still far from fully fleshed out.
+In a review for Kotaku, Ethan Gach echoed the incomplete, yet enjoyable gameplay, writing "The action is clunky, the world is ugly ... and since it's an early access game, it's still far from fully fleshed out.
 And yet after spending several hours with the game I've been thoroughly won over by it."
 IGN also gave the game a largely positive review.
-In their article, Leana Hafer writes that "for an early access game, it's ambitious and reasonably well-polished, even if it still has a long way to go."
+In their article, Leana Hafer stated "for an early access game, it's ambitious and reasonably well-polished, even if it still has a long way to go."

+Reviews published after the game's full release generally praised its combat gameplay and visual polish, with Jump Dash Roll's Derek Johnson claiming "everything not only looks good, but sounds super and runs well, too".
+However, reviewers also criticized the lack of depth of the kingdom and diplomatic gameplay.
+Jon Bolding from IGN writes "The actual kingdom-management strategy is weak ...
+Bannerlords world is busy enough, with caravans of traders, robber bands, parties of warriors, and peasants scurrying about between settlements like ants, but all that really only exists so you have something of your enemy's to raid, pillage, loot, and burn."